giodestone/Hart-Keyboard/README.md

 I spent a not insiginficant amount of time on this.

 There are some things you can do, such as:
 * Use silent-ish switches.
 This probably makes the biggest differece.
+Lubed switches should help (also with the 'feel').
+These switches will have dampeners in their shell and potentially at the bottom of the stem internally.
 * Change keycap shape.
 I found this out by printing some other keycaps, and turns out the shape makes a big difference.
 * Use o-rings.
 If you bottom out keys with force, this can help at the expense of the feel (becomes mushier and reduced key travel distance).
 * Use hollow materials.
 The infill on the sides of the case/plate is 20%, so it means some sound is 'absorbed'.
 If it was solid, the sound would spread more evenely.